• Skip to primary navigation

 • I used fresh parsley as a part of the seasoning because it is more pungent but dried parsley works just as well.

-• Don't forget to check out my Ochro Rice which is also made with Cauliflower.
+• Don't forget to check out my Ochro Rice which is also made with Cauliflower or my Broccoli Rice Recipe.

 • If you don't plan on eating your riced cauliflower straight away, it's best to refrigerate or freeze immediately.